 Music will always be a major source of inspiration for me.
 I truly love the artform!

 Some of my favorite musicians and bands include Radiohead, Moderat, Sigur Ros, Daughter, Rhye, Jamie Isaac, Marvin Gaye, and Curtis Mayfield, to name a few.
 I’m also IN LOVE with disco, soul, and funk music.
 It’s an amazing sound!

 “Back Stabbers” by The O’Jays is a great hit.
 It always makes me smile whenever I hear it. 🙂

 What’s the most challenging part about being an artist and graphic designer?
 What’s the best part?

 Working from home is the hardest and best part at the same time.
 I love working from home, but sometimes I need to go somewhere else to change the pace.
 Besides that, everything else is perfect!

 Want to Know More about Snežana?

+Working for a greeting card company sure has a lot of fun perks!
 If you loved this interview with Greetings Island’s in-house designer, be sure to follow her on Instagram @snep_snezana.
 You should also check out her behance profile to see her latest designs.

 Photos by Ana Kasćelan